axiom-data-science/portal-docs/DataCatalog.rst

 Data files can be added to the catalog automatically by project researchers using the Research Workspace.
 The general process for data submission is outlined below:

-1. Data are managed by a project researcher using her user account in the Research Workspace (https://researchworkspace.com).
+1. Data are managed by a project researcher using his or her user account in the Research Workspace (https://researchworkspace.com).
 Such data files are accompanied by robust, descriptive metadata using the integrated ISO-compliant metadata editor (ISO-19115-2).

 		For assistance using the Research Workspace and its metadata editor visit: https://researchworkspace.com/help/

 2. Once the data have been loaded and/or the embargo period ends, the researcher may then select the ``Make public`` option for their project in the Research Workspace.